flutter/website/src/docs/development/data-and-backend/json.md

   /// A necessary factory constructor for creating a new User instance
   /// from a map.
 Pass the map to the generated `_$UserFromJson()` constructor.
-  /// The constructor is named after the source class, in this case User. factory User.fromJson(Map<String, dynamic> json) => _$[[highlight]]User[[/highlight]]FromJson(json);
+  /// The constructor is named after the source class, in this case, User. factory User.fromJson(Map<String, dynamic> json) => _$[[highlight]]User[[/highlight]]FromJson(json);

   /// `toJson` is the convention for a class to declare support for serialization